Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Evidence Score: 7.4/10

 Selecting the optimal peptide depends on your specific athletic goals, injury history, and individual physiology.
 Athletes focused on injury recovery should prioritize BPC-157 and TB-500, which offer the strongest evidence for tissue healing and repair.
-These peptides work synergistically and can be combined safely for comprehensive recovery support.
+These peptides work together effectively and can be combined safely for thorough recovery support.

 For muscle growth and body composition improvements, growth hormone releasing peptides like Ipamorelin and CJC-1295 DAC provide excellent options with strong safety profiles.
 Beginners often benefit from starting with Ipamorelin due to its selectivity and minimal side effects, while experienced users may prefer CJC-1295 DAC for its convenient dosing schedule.